astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 ADVISOR.
 Still, there are quite a few of those rules.
 Want to give transcribing this to Makam a try?

 STUDENT.
 Yes, I got this.
-I'll add a new `typedef` predicate; I will only use it for local assumptions, to correspond to $\Delta$ context of type definitions.
+I'll add a new `typedef` predicate; I will only use it for local assumptions, to correspond to the $\Delta$ context of type definitions.
 I will also do the well-formed program rules:

 ```makam
 typedef : (NewType: typ) (Definition: typ) -> prop.